Lexus UX 250h running costs, insurance, warranty & tax

 It’s worth noting that CO2 emissions are at their lowest in the entry-level version – mainly due to its smaller wheels.
-Going for an F-Sport will bump up the emissions, and – officially, at least – dent your car’s fuel economy.
-In everyday driving, however, you’re unlikely to get any more miles per gallon from the smaller rims.
+Going for an F-Sport will bump up emissions, and – officially, at least – dent your car’s fuel economy.
+In everyday driving, however, you’re unlikely to notice more miles per gallon from the smaller rims.

 Lexus UX 250h insurance group